norberttech/aceeditor-bundle/README.md

 ## Configuration

-> This section is optional, you dont need to configure anything and the form type will still work perfectly fine
+> This section is optional, you don't need to configure anything and the form type will still work perfectly fine

 Default configuration: